Maitland Bay Track in Bouddi National Park

 Not only are the views fantastic along the way, but you will also be able to discover some remnants of an old shipwreck.

-Remains of the S.S.
+The S.S.
 Maitland Shipwreck

 In May 1898, the coastal paddle steamer S.S.
 Maitland ran aground at the eastern end of Maitland Bay during a vicious storm.